 There you have it–a big complicated review for an equally sophisticated product.
 The Razer Deathstalker Ultimate is an impressive board that needs a bit more time to realize its full potential.
 Only a couple apps are majorly useful to gamers.
 I am confident more sought LCD functions will trickle down eventually.
 Let’s not forget Razer now has its own GameBooster client that does do video capture, among many other things.
 Theoretically this could be tacked on to work with the Deathstalker Ultimate multi-touch LCD screen.
 Until then you get an obscenely stylish all black keyboard, a large cache of fun but not particularly useful applications and general-use performance that is as handsome as the aesthetics.

-The Deathstalker Ultimate is unlike any keyboard we’ve seen thus far.
+Bottom Line: The Deathstalker Ultimate is unlike any keyboard we’ve seen thus far.
 The full capacitive keyboard will turn many heads.
 Plus general keyboard performance is excellent.
 I can easily recommend this one as I know Razer is committed to enhancing the longevity of that touch screen with more gamer-targeted applications.

 - Most handsome keyboard on the market